China reports 19 imported COVID-19 cases | english.lokmat.com

 The Chinese mainland reported 19 imported COVID-19 cases and one locally-transmitted infection on Saturday, Xinhua news agency reported.

-China's National Health Commission on Sunday said in its daily report on Sunday the newly-added local case was reported in Xilin Gol League, north China's Inner Mongolia Autonomous Region.
+China's National Health Commission on Sunday said in its daily report, the newly-added local case was reported in Xilin Gol League, north China's Inner Mongolia Autonomous Region.

 There were no new suspected cases or deaths from COVID-19, the commission said.